Epinions: Corporate history

 In June 2005 eBay and Shopping.com announced that eBay would acquire Shopping.com for $634M and the transaction was completed in August of that year.

+The company started relatively early in the history of crowdsourcing online content, before it was clear which business models would be successful.
+Competitors found that consumers were willing to provide product reviews for free, and that especially with a large volume, these were of adequate quality.
+This undercut Epinion's costs and resulted in years of financial decline.
+Over time, unpaid crowdsourced reviews became common on e-commerce sites, especially marketplaces like eBay and Amazon.com.
+These sites earn revenue from the reviews indirectly, when consumers buy items from the marketplace after using the reviews to reduce uncertainty about the quality or appropriateness of products or the trustworthiness of sellers.

+Epinions also faced competition from niche sites like Yelp and TripAdvisor, and people sharing opinions for free on social media sites that did not exist when the company started.

-On February 25, 2014 the company announced that as of March 25, 2014, all Epinions community features and member login would be removed and/or disabled from the Epinions website.
+On February 25, 2014, the company announced that as of March 25, 2014, all Epinions community features and member login would be removed and/or disabled from the Epinions website.
 The staff at Epinions made it clear the community members would no longer be able to delete or edit their content submissions, and that their submissions would remain on Epinions and the eBay networks without future compensation.

-No new product reviews have appeared on the site since March 2014.
+No new product reviews appeared on the site after March 2014; the site was shut down and redirected to shopping.com in May 2018.

-Reputation culture
+Mechanisms

+Authors were paid for reviews on a vast catalog of items, but other site users determined how visible any given review was.

-Epinions.com’s reputation system was not abuse-proof, but the company maintained a customer care unit in the event a dispute did arise.
+Epinions.com's reputation system was not abuse-proof, but the company maintained a customer care unit in the event a dispute did arise.

 Early in 2000, the San Francisco Chronicle interviewed co-founder Mike Speiser and early member Brian Koller, with Speiser claiming the system prevents advertorials from getting exposure, but Koller saying: "There is a lot of 'You scratch my back, I’ll scratch yours,' and mutual admiration societies.
 You recommend me and mine, I’ll do the same for you."